-The Marginalised Community Empowerment (MCE) Program focuses on a variety of migrant communities in rural India, located in the states of Himachal Pradesh, Rajasthan and Punjab.
+The Marginalised Community Empowerment and Poverty Alleviation project focuses on a variety of vulnerable and poor families / communities in rural India, where we work.

 Due to their marginalisation, they can also face extreme vulnerability to ill health, economic dislocation, and natural disasters.
 Discrimination affects them in their communities and they are often exposed to poor treatment by institutions of the state rendering them powerless to influence key decisions affecting their lives.